Ashutosh-Singh-Spec/Online-Examination-System/README.md

    ```
 2. Open the project in **IntelliJ IDEA** or any Java IDE.
 3. Ensure the required dependencies are installed.
-4. Run the `Main.java` file to launch the application.
+4. Run the `OnlineExaminationSystem.java` file to launch the application.

 ---